-- The change does not necessarily have to cost a lot of money.
-Maybe there is savings potential?
+- The change does not have to cost a lot of money.
+Maybe there is potential for savings?

 - Changing something in your own life is not per se dangerous.
 And you can minimize the risk.
 Traveling for several months does not mean a career break

 - Doing something alone does not automatically mean loneliness.
 You can also meet a lot of new people while traveling.

 - With partners and family, you don't have to give up your dream.
 It's all a question of organization.

 Now comes the “but”!
 Now it's about funding his - maybe crazy - ideas.
 And that's the part where most people fail.
 The goal is to find out how to use the money to realize your ideas.
 Tips and suggestions usually go towards part-time work - for example by selling something or doing something online - and thus having more time for your own interests.
 I think that's difficult to say the least: even in the simplest of jobs, full commitment is required today and there is stress to be brought home in the evening.
 In the future, we will simply be able to afford what we are really interested in only in our free time.